310mc/https-310mc.github.io-tl/source/_posts/other/guideline.md

 <p style="color:blue"><b>I permit:</b></p>

 ※ Taking screenshots of my translations.
 You don't have to credit me unless you prefer to.
 ※ Re-translating my translations into a different language.
-I'd love it if you could give me a heads up in DMs on <a href="https://twitter.com/310mc1" target="_blank">twitter</a>, though!
+I'd love it if you could give me a heads up in an email ( contact 310mctranslations@gmail.com ), though!
 ※ Linking my translations in directories, etc. This means you're free to copy the URL of a translation and link it on a page. __Please note that some translations may be on hold indefinitely.__
 ※ Using my __non-story translations__ (ex. card quotes, skill names, etc...) in the Enstars Wiki.
 ※ Using my translations in quotebots, fanworks, story analysis, etc. You don't have to credit me unless you prefer to.